A captive Batman

 and characters whose regular attire requires them to be shirtless

-are often imprisoned, chained, shackled or otherwise restrained and there's some question as to whether this phenomenon is due to the need to prevent them from hiding a means of escape, a form of humiliation or punishment
+are often imprisoned, chained, shackled or otherwise restrained.
+There's some question as to whether this phenomenon is due to the need to prevent them from hiding a means of escape, a form of humiliation or punishment

 , or if the captors enjoy providing fanservice